SQL INPUT

 AND$andAll conditions must match

-OR$orAny condition must match
+OR$orAny condition may match

-COUNT(*)$sum: 1In $group stage
+COUNT(*)$sum: 1Inside the $group stage

-SUM(f)$sum: "$f"In $group stage
+SUM(f)$sum: "$f"Inside the $group stage

-AVG(f)$avg: "$f"In $group stage
+AVG(f)$avg: "$f"Inside the $group stage

-MIN(f)$min: "$f"In $group stage
+MIN(f)$min: "$f"Inside the $group stage

-MAX(f)$max: "$f"In $group stage
+MAX(f)$max: "$f"Inside the $group stage

 ORDER BY ASCsort({ f: 1 })Ascending